skills/introduction-to-github/README.md

 Creating a branch allows you to edit your project without changing the `main` branch.
 Now that you have a branch, it’s time to create a file and make your first commit!

 **What is a commit?**: A [commit](https://docs.github.com/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits) is a set of changes to the files and folders in your project.
 A commit exists in a branch.
+For more information, see "[About commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits)".

 ### :keyboard: Activity: Your first commit

 The following steps will guide you through the process of committing a change on GitHub.
-Committing a change requires first adding a new file to your new branch.
+A commit records changes in renaming, changing content within, creating a new file, and any other changes made to your project.
+For this exercise, committing a change requires first adding a new file to your new branch.

-1. On the **Code** tab, make sure you're on your new branch `my-first-branch`.
+1. On the **< > Code** tab at the top of the page, beneath your repo header, make sure you're on your new branch `my-first-branch`.
 2. Select the **Add file** drop-down and click **Create new file**.<br>
    ![create new file option](/images/create-new-file.png)
 3. In the **Name your file...** field, enter `PROFILE.md`.